Updated: Nov 29, 2021

 At the time of this writing, $100,000 in IBM stock is paying around $5,200 a year or $100 a week in dividends.
 For comparison, an investment of $100,000 in U.S. government bonds (2 year Treasury notes) is paying $1,500 or about $30 a week.
 But, the IBM stock could be worth $75,000 tomorrow or $125,000.
 The value of stocks moves around much more dramatically than bonds.
 An investment in a stock mutual fund owning the largest 500 US companies (S&P 500) is paying about $1,850 a year or $35 a week.

-If you need help aligning your retirement lifestyle spending with guaranteed and non-guaranteed income sources, please reach out to me today.
-Schedule a free consultation today.
+If you need help aligning your retirement lifestyle spending with guaranteed and non-guaranteed income sources, please reach out to the Peak Wealth Planning team.
+Schedule a call to learn more today.
 Having a solid financial plan to utilize both guaranteed and non-guaranteed income will allow you to sleep better at night.

 You may also be interested in reading: